btxtiger/ngx-link-preview/README.md

 ##### 2. `[getApiEndpoint$]="apiCallbackFn"`
 A generic callback function that returns an observable, that runs the api request on subscription.
-You can use the default httpClient method, or your configured backend wrapper observable.
+You can use the default Angular HttpClient method, or your configured backend wrapper observable.
 ```ts
 /** Method that does the API request, provide as class member arrow function from parent */
 @Input()